 Feeding your puppy

 When you get a new puppy the breeder should give you some information about diet.
-You can also speak to our staff at GJWTitmuss about the range of different puppy food we have.
 Whatever puppy food brand you choose, make sure you read the manufacturer’s guidelines and give them the correct amount of food for their age and weight.
 Try not to change your their diet and keep it consistent unless they are having problems with their food.
 If you do need to change brands then do it very gradually.

 To begin with, feed your puppy little and often.
 Four small meals a day usually work best until they are about four months when you can reduce to three.
 At around six months of age you can consider changing to two meals a day.
 There are lots of different types of dog food to choose from, including wet dog food, dry dog food and a huge range of different flavours.
 There are advantages and disadvantages to both wet and dry dog food.
 Choose a dog food that suits you and your dog best.